 - 1. You must live in the service area for the Peabody Public Library: Columbia City, Columbia Township or Thorncreek Township. - 2.
 If you paid for a current PPL non-resident card, you may speak to the Board of Trustees. - 3.
-Complete and submit the Request to Speak to the Library Board form 10 days before the regularly scheduled Board meeting. - 4.
-Make sure your name has been placed on the agenda to speak. - 5.
+Complete and submit the Request to Speak to the Library Board form 10 days before the regularly scheduled Board meeting.

+- 4. Make sure your name has been placed on the agenda to speak. - 5.
 You will be permitted 3 minutes to address the Board of Trustees. - 6.
-No more than 3 people will be placed on the agenda to speak at one meeting. - 1.7.
-The completed Request to Speak to the Library Board form may be e-mailed to Many Hartman at m.f.hartman@ppl.lib.in.us-librarian@ppl.lib.in.us or dropped off at the Administration Office, Peabody Public Library, 1160 E SR 205, Columbia City, IN, 46725.
+No more than 3 people will be placed on the agenda to speak at one meeting. - The completed Request to Speak to the Library Board form may be e-mailed to librarian@ppl.lib.in.us or dropped off at the Administration Office, Peabody Public Library, 1160 E SR 205, Columbia City, IN, 46725.